ButterSen/LibEER/README.md

 pip install -r requirements.txt
 ```
 ### pip
-To install the LibEER by pip, please use the following command
+To install the LibEER by pip, please use the following command, all reproduced models have been integrated, easily for direct use.
+Please refer to chapter use model via pip for more information.
 ```cmd
 pip install LibEER
 ```

 ## LibEER Usage

 LibEER implements three main modules: data loader, data splitting, and model training and evaluation.
 It also incorporates many representative algorithms in the field of EEG-based Emotion Recognition.
 The specific usage is detailed as follows.
 Additionally, to make it easier for users, we have implemented several one-step methods for common data processing and data splitting tasks.
+All reproduced models have corresponding main files named `$MODEL_NAME$_train.py` for reference..
 For more details, please refer to the quick start of this chapter.
 ![](docs/LibEERframework.png)
 ### Quick Start
 To facilitate easy use for users, we implemented the **Setting** class, allowing one-stop data usage through parameter configuration.
 Additionally, we have preconfigured many common experimental settings to help users quickly get started.